LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>29</sup> Let mine adversaries be clothed with shame, and let them cover themselves with their own confusion, as with a mantle.
 <sup>30</sup> I will greatly praise the LORD with my mouth; yea, I will praise him among the multitude.
 <sup>31</sup> For he shall stand at the right hand of the poor, to save [him] from those that condemn his soul.

 ## Chapter 110

+> _A Psalm of David._

-<sup>1</sup> «A Psalm of David.» The LORD said unto my Lord, Sit thou at my right hand, until I make thine enemies thy footstool.
+<sup>1</sup> The LORD said unto my Lord, Sit thou at my right hand, until I make thine enemies thy footstool.
 <sup>2</sup> The LORD shall send the rod of thy strength out of Zion: rule thou in the midst of thine enemies.
 <sup>3</sup> Thy people [shall be] willing in the day of thy power, in the beauties of holiness from the womb of the morning: thou hast the dew of thy youth.
 <sup>4</sup> The LORD hath sworn, and will not repent, Thou [art] a priest for ever after the order of Melchizedek.
 <sup>5</sup> The Lord at thy right hand shall strike through kings in the day of his wrath.
 <sup>6</sup> He shall judge among the heathen, he shall fill [the places] with the dead bodies; he shall wound the heads over many countries.
 <sup>7</sup> He shall drink of the brook in the way: therefore shall he lift up the head.

 ## Chapter 111

 <sup>1</sup> Praise ye the LORD.
 I will praise the LORD with [my] whole heart, in the assembly of the upright, and [in] the congregation.